-A creamy four-cheese sauce that works great on any type of pasta or gnocchi.
-It works particularly well on short shapes, like penne, farfalle (bow-tie pasta), or shells.
+This recipe for a creamy Italian four-cheese sauce, salsa ai quattro formaggi, works great on any type of pasta or gnocchi.
+It works particularly well on short shapes, like penne, farfalle (bow-tie pasta) or shells.

-This recipe makes enough to sauce one 400-gram package of pasta (about 4 servings).
+This recipe makes enough to sauce one 14-ounce (400-g) package of pasta (about 4 servings).

-Feel free to experiment and use different cheeses, as long as they are the same type of cheese (for example, a hard, aged cheese to substitute for the Parmigiano, or a mild, creamy cheese to substitute for the Fontina - Gruyere would be a good option).
+Feel free to experiment and use different cheeses, as long as they are the same type of cheese.
+For example, use a hard, aged cheese to substitute for the Parmigiano, or a mild, creamy cheese to substitute for the Fontina.
+Gruyère would be a good option too.

-- 2-3 ounces (50-75 grams) Gorgonzola Dolce (the mild, creamy kind of Gorgonzola, not the sharp, "Piccante" variety that resembles Roquefort) or a mild blue cheese
+- 2 to 3 ounces (50 to 75 g) Gorgonzola Dolce (the mild, creamy kind of Gorgonzola, not the sharp, piccante variety that resembles Roquefort) or a mild blue cheese

 - Pinch freshly ground nutmeg

 - Pinch white pepper

 - 3/4 cup (35 g) freshly grated Parmigiano-Reggiano or Grana Padano cheese